harrydshapiro/pagelayout/README.md

 - margin: top/bottom, right/left;
 - margin: top/right/bottom/left;

 If an element has`box-sizing: border-box;`, its width and height measurements will remain the static and padding will be placed inside it.
 If an element has`box-sizing: content-box;`, its padding will be added to the width and height.
-Visualization [here](https://css-tricks.com/box-sizing/).
+[Visualization](https://css-tricks.com/box-sizing/).

 ## Proposed architecture workflow
 1. Get as many mocks of the page's layout as possible.
 Ideally you have at least four (phone, tablet, small - medium desktop, large desktop).
 If you need to, draw something yourself. **Do not skip this step.**